GO-Shoderu/alx-airbnb-project-documentation/user-stories/user-stories.md

 ### Make a Payment
 **As a guest**, I want to pay securely online so that my booking is confirmed and I receive proof of payment.

+## Host Stories

+### Manage Property Listings
+**As a host**, I want to create, edit, or delete property listings so that I can manage what guests see and book.

+### Respond to Reviews and Booking Requests
+**As a host**, I want to respond to reviews and approve booking requests so that I can maintain good guest relationships and control my schedule.